 We have included an additional specimen collection of breastmilk for mothers who are living with HIV and still breastfeeding to understand the how levels of cell-free and cell-associated HIV in breastmilk corelates with systemic maternal viral load and risk of infant HIV acquisition.
 The revisions associated with this addition can be found in the following sections: 1.0, 2.2, 5.3 (Table 4b), 5.4 and 5.5 as well as on the adult participation consent form and brain ultrasound consent form.

-We have added the collection of stool from 6 month old infants at the ultrasound visit.
+For infants who were enrolled at birth and have consented to the brain ultrasound component of the FLOURISH study, at the existing 6-month visit, we will collect a stool sample.
+This is necessary to compare the gut microbiome at birth and at 6-months of age.
 Revisions can be found in section 5.5 as well as on the brain ultrasound consent form.

 Reimbursement for mothers who consent into the ultrasound component will increase to 200 Pula at their study visit given the addition of breastmilk collection.
 Revisions were made on the Consent form for Ultrasound Visit.